📋 Quick Summary

 void setup() {

-String portName = Serial.list()[0]; // Get the first serial port (adjust index as needed)
+String portName = Serial.list()[0]; // Adjust index if needed

 }